Here’s your chance to record at Abbey Road Studios with DHL FAST-TRACK Sessions and Jax Jones

-DHL, Abbey Road Studios and Grammy-nominated producer and DJ Jax Jones have announced details of their FAST-TRACK Sessions talent search for 2023.
+DHL, Abbey Road Studios and Grammy-nominated producer, DJ and hitmaker Jax Jones have announced details of their FAST-TRACK Sessions talent search for 2023.

 DHL FAST-TRACK is a music initiative created in collaboration with DHL and Universal Music Group to highlight rising and emerging artists, accelerating their local-to-global journey and giving them the support they need to shine.